aureuserp/dev-docs/src/master/architecture/panels.md

 - `darkMode(false)`: Disables dark mode for customers by default
 - `brandLogoHeight()`: Controls the displayed logo height

+As with the admin panel, the `ApplyBrandSettings` middleware overrides these defaults with the branding configured in settings.

 ### UI and Navigation

 ```php